dundalek/casio-f91w-fsm/README.md

 ## Why ?

 I am a big fan of the Casio F-91W.
-It's simplicity, lightness, long-lasting battery life, toughness, makes it special to me.
+Its simplicity, lightness, long-lasting battery life, toughness, make it special to me.

 I have been wearing it for years now.
 But when I realized no one bothered to make an online version of it (in case